 We may be biased, but we can’t help it.
 We’re just excited to share this app that will change the way businesses order and access custom shipping boxes.

 That’s right.
 We also have an app available on the Shopify App Store.
-We’re here to make ordering custom boxes so simple, even our boss can do it on his BlackBerry.
+We’re here to make ordering custom boxes so simple, anyone can do it.
 What’s simpler than clicking a few buttons when you’re already signed in to your Shopify account?
 You won’t have to leave your store window to choose the custom boxes you need or reorder when you’re low on boxes.

 Our app offers the same simplicity and flexibility as on our website.
 All you need is your logo, then choose how you want your boxes to print and check out.